-Partners in Dakota County entered into the Rooted in Relationships (RIR) Initiative with strong collaborative momentum and a desire to better the lives of the children, youth and families they serve.
-The Dakota County Connections (DCC) community collaborative continues to grow, meets monthly and is committing its efforts to ensuring quality services and programs to young children, youth, and their families while addressing challenges and celebrating victories.
-When challenges arise that can’t be easily solved in our monthly meetings, focus groups are established and a small group of partners with expertise in the content come together to share their skills and interests in working on the challenge.
-One of the focus groups that was first formed was the Rooted in Relationships group focused on Parent Engagement and Education (the RIR systems strategy chosen).
+Dakota County came into the Rooted in Relationships Initiative with community momentum and forward thinking progress.
+Dakota County Connections is a community collaboration that has committed its efforts to ensuring quality services and programs to young children and their families.
+Within the Dakota County Collaboration, more than a dozen partners came together to form the Rooted in Relationships Focus Group on Parent Engagement and Education.
 The committee is comprised of individuals who understand the importance of good social emotional development and know it needs to be supported by engaging and caring adults.
-This focus group works diligently to continue to support the positive interactions that children have with adults during the child’s earliest years because they know these are critical to future success in life.
-Prior to Rooted in Relationships in Dakota County, the collaboration had implemented Parent Child Interaction Therapy (PCIT) and Parents Interacting with Infants (PIWI) and we continue to provide these supports to our families with the RIR focus group now helping to support these ongoing efforts.
-The community is also now implementing other parent engagement opportunities, such as Common Sense Parenting, Circle of Security Parenting, and Parent Pyramid Modules, to support parents’ in successful ways to parent.
-Dakota County Connections is able to provide these supports because of Nebraska Children and Families Foundation (NCFF) through the resources and supports they provide.
-Through these supports DCC was able to combine a pilot scholarship program with the parent trainings to help low-income families afford quality child care services while working to improve the developmental outcomes of their children and build parenting skills; we continue to use these scholarships because of the feedback from families regarding its success.
+This focus group works diligently to continue to support positive interactions that children have with adults during the child’s earliest years because they know these are critical to future success in life.
+Prior to beginning Rooted in Relationships, the county had already implemented Parent Child Interaction Therapy (PCIT) and Parents Interacting with Infants (PIWI) and had it available to its families.
+The community had already begun to implement parent trainings and classes like Common Sense Parenting through Boys Town to support parents’ in finding alternatives and successful ways to parent.
+They were able to do some of this work through another Nebraska Children and Families grant to Dakota County when they started out.
+They also combined a pilot scholarship program with the parent trainings to help low-income families afford quality child care services while working to improve scores on the Ages & Stages Questionnaire (ASQ) and build parenting skills, they continue to use these scholarships because of the success it has brought to families.

-The offer of the Rooted in Relationships grant was pursued by Dakota County Connections to help to increase the accessibility and quality of programs that would support children from birth to age 8.
-Through NCFF’s support we are able to bolster current services as well as build new projects, Dakota County Connections wants to continue to maximize services and support children and families whenever possible.
-The Rooted in Relationships (RIR) committee continues to focus on identifying areas of strength in the community as well as the identified gaps.
-Dakota County Connections has continued to reach out to families over the past 3 years to get their input on what parents feel they need for support rather than just what the focus group thinks they need.
-The RIR Focus group has implemented a multitude of parent training’s at ECH Centers and out in the community.
-During these trainings, the group has supported these trainings by providing meals, childcare and incentives to encourage parents in their efforts to improve on their parenting skills.
+The Rooted in Relationships grant was pursued by Dakota County Connections to help to increase the accessibility and quality of programs that would support children from birth to age 8.
+With the funding available through NCFF we are able to bolster current services as well as new projects, Dakota County Connections wants to continue to maximize services and support children and families whenever possible.
+The Rooted in Relationships committee continues to focused on identifying areas of strength in the community as well as the identified gaps.
+Dakota County Connections has continued to reach out to families over the past 2 years to get their input on what parents feel they need for support rather then what we think they need.
+The RIR Focus group has implemented a multitude of parent training’s both at ECH Centers and out in the community.
+During these trainings, the group has supported providing meals, childcare and incentives to encourage parents in their efforts to improve on their parenting skills.

-All partners involved in Dakota County Connections are enthusiastic about the many parent and staff trainings going on including, provider training and coaching through the Pyramid Model for staff both in center and home based child care.
-Together we have celebrated with one of our centers and one in-home provider who have completed all three years of the Pyramid trainings/coaching.
+All Partners involved in Dakota County Connections are enthusiastic about the Pyramid Model.
+Our continuation group is in its third year and are also very excited about the new expansion group of ECH Centers and Home providers that have joined in.
 Our Dakota County Collaboration truly understands the importance of brain development and social emotional development in our youngest citizens.
 We know it takes all of us to support and encourage the development of our future workforce and more importantly the future of this community.

 Dakota County Connections mission is to improve the quality of life and social-emotional well-being of children birth to 21 and their families in our community.